ibrahim-s/linkLibrary/readme.md

 *	Press the context or popup or application menu
 *	Great, now you have from there the option to add, and remame or remove any sub libraries if they are present.
 Easy , isn't it, enjoy!

+## Add a link on the fly ##

+Wonderful feature: Add link of web page on the fly

+To use this feature, first you have to assign a gesture or shortcut to it , by going to: NVDA menu(NVDA+N)/preferences/Input gestures/Link Library/Add the link and title of web page on the fly to library you choose.

+Now while browsing the net, if you like to add a page to any library in Link library addon you can do that.
+From any place on the page you like, press the gesture or shortcut for this feature, a window will open saying "Add link and title of web page to library", In it a button saying "Choose library:", press the button, and from the popup menu displayed choose the library you like and press enter.

+That's it , the link or url of the web page is added to library, with it's title as label, and you will hear a confirmation message telling you that. beautiful thing really.

+### Changes for 2.1.9 ###

+*	Make possible to add a link of web page on the fly, assign a gesture to this feature, and on any page press it, from the popup menu Choose the library,and the link will be added, with title of page as label.

 ### Changes for 2.1.8 ###